Rishabh20539011/Custom_BGR/README.md

 git checkout final_branch
 ```
 2. Install [**Docker**](https://docs.docker.com/engine/install/) and [**Kubernetes**](https://minikube.sigs.k8s.io/docs/start/), if not available in your system
-   Note-- I have used minikube to configure kubernetes in my system , you can install either directly from docker or through other setup.
+   Note-- I have used Minikube to configure Kubernetes in my system, you can install it either directly from docker or through other setups.

-3. Start minkube to setup kubectl, so that we can acess inside pods
+3. Start Minkube to setup Kubectl, so that we can access inside pods

 ```
 minikube start
 ```

-4. Create deployments through our configuration files which will fetch the required docker images from Dockerhub (rishabh20539011/custom_bgr) , and these images encompass all the dependencies and setup requirements.
+4. Create deployments through our configuration files which will fetch the required docker images from Dockerhub (rishabh20539011/custom_bgr), and these images encompass all the dependencies and setup requirements.

 ```
 kubectl apply -f /path/to/your/backend_deployment.yaml